True Experiences and Reviews from Real Therapists and Patients

 If you know or are someone that holds onto their skepticisms until you experience something groundbreaking, then this article is for you.
 This blog will share some real-life experience and success stories from music therapists and their patients.

-The music therapist decided to take the thing she loved most in life, butterflies, and write a song about it.
+The music therapist decided to take the thing she loved most in life, and write a song about it.
 In addition to the song, the topic of butterflies allowed them to discuss the ideas of transformation, forgiveness, and change.
 Eventually, Mary expressed to her therapist that she wonders if she would ever be able to transform.
 When the lyrics to the song were perfected to Mary’s liking, the therapist recorded it and made copies so Mary’s family could each have one.

 Once the music therapist received the news about Mary’s passing, she was asked to perform the song at Mary’s funeral.
 The priest made a eulogy all about the song and how he believed Mary wanted to heal the broken relationships in her life.
 The music therapy that Mary received went truly beyond just helping her throughout her cancer journey.
 Although Mary wasn’t around to witness it, the relationships within her family that she left behind transformed.